 Christmas piano “parties” are scheduled in my studio in December.
 This is an opportunity for students to invite a guest and perform for a slightly larger audience in an informal setting.
 We finish the party with a reception.

-An Ensemble Recital is being planned again this year.
+An Ensemble Recital will be planned for spring.
 All students will team up with one or two others and play duets and/or trios in a recital.
-Date and location TBA
+Date and location TBA.

 A formal recital followed by a reception is held in June in a rented church.